 - Kitchens and bathrooms usable for someone with a disability

-- Access to the building from the outside
+- Access into the building from the outside

 - Doors wide enough for wheelchairs

-- Outlets, light switches, and other controls placed in accessible locations
+- Outlets, light switches, and other controls placed at accessible locations

 - Walls reinforced to hold grab bars

-Because of these federal laws and guidelines, parents of children with disabilities like cerebral palsy have a right to fair housing.
-You have a right to not be discriminated against when renting a home, which means you can’t be turned down because of your child’s disability, charged more because of it, or be offered a unit that does not meet the Fair Housing Act Guidelines.
+Because of these federal laws and guidelines, parents of children with disabilities like cerebral palsy also have been given a right to fair housing.
+You have a right not to be discriminated against when renting a home.
+This means you can’t be turned down because of your child’s disability, charged more because of it, or be offered a unit that does not meet the Fair Housing Act Guidelines.

 Universal design is based on several principles that families can use to help guide the modifications they make to their homes for universal access:

-- Spaces and products should be flexible and allow for different users to vary how they use them.
+- Spaces and products should be flexible and allow for varied use by different users.

 - Designs should be as simple as possible and intuitive.
 Unneeded complexity should always be eliminated.

-- Designs should contain built-in safety feature to minimize harm from accidents.
+- Designs should contain built-in safety features to minimize harm by preventing accidents.

 - Designs need to be easily understood by people of all ability levels.

-- Environments should be designed with enough space and products of the appropriate size to allow anyone to reach and use it.
+- Environments should be designed with enough space and products of the appropriate size to allow anyone to reach and use them.